Two co-workers standing in front f a white board talking about a chart.

 Legal project management is a critical skill set for in-house legal teams looking to provide high-quality legal services to their organizations.
 By developing these skills and best practices, legal professionals can become more effective in their roles and make a meaningful contribution to their company’s success.

 Legal project management means ensuring the effective management of all legal matters.
-Newton delivers an easy and intuitive platform to manage and automate your legal entities’ information, governance, and compliance.
-If your entity management processes are currently creating friction for your team (which they are for many), be sure to get in touch to explore how Newton can help you have everything you need to be in control of your entity portfolio.
+NEWTON delivers an easy and intuitive platform to manage and automate your legal entities’ information, governance, and compliance.
+If your entity management processes are currently creating friction for your team (which they are for many), be sure to get in touch to explore how NEWTON can help you have everything you need to be in control of your entity portfolio.

 About this article